Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 ## Cluster Name {#cluster-name}

 Each Monitored host is assumed to be part of a Cluster.
 This field indicates the Cluster name this host is part of.
-Cluster names are symbolic and are used internally by Madhava servers to detect Network Flow dependencies.
+Cluster names are symbolic and are used internally by Madhava servers to detect Service Dependencies.

+It is recommended to club related hosts with the same Cluster Name for better querying.
+For example, specifying Cluster Name as `prod1_useast1a` to club all prod hosts in US East 1a zone.

 The JSON field name is `cluster_name` and corresponding environment variable is `CFG_CLUSTER_NAME`.